sonic-net/SONiC/doc/cli_auto_generation/cli_auto_generation.md

 ### Scope

-This document describes the high-level design details of SONiC CLI Auto-generation tool for SONiC Application extensions infrastructure.
+This document describes the high-level design details of the SONiC CLI Auto-generation tool for SONiC Application extensions infrastructure.

 ### Definitions/Abbreviations